awabcodes/nytimes-articles/README.md

 Go inside the repo's directory then run
 `npm install` then `npm run start-auth`

+## Notes

+The app has a proxy config inorder to work around the cors error that the NY Times Community API has, you can edit the config in `proxy.conf.json` file.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.